-2.8 If the complaint is against a School Governor, the complainant should still contact the Chair of Governors who will investigate the concerns.
+2.8 If the complaint is against a School Governor, the complainant should still contact the Chair of Governors who will investigate the concerns personally, or appoint another Governor to do so on their behalf.
 If the complaint is about the Chair of Governors the complainant should be referred to the Vice Chair of Governors.
 If the complaint is about the Governing Body as a whole, the complainant should be referred to the Strategic Director, Children, Young People and Skills, Bristol City Council.